NCAR/MELODIES-MONET-ACOM/README.md

 <<<<<<< HEAD
 # MELODIES-MONET-ACOM
-Development of a model evaluation tool (MELODIES-MONET) for a specific use case with the state of Colorado.
+Development of a model evaluation tool (MELODIES-MONET) for a specific use case with the state of Colorado and the analysis of ASIA-AQ.
 =======
 <h1>
   <a href="https://melodies-monet.readthedocs.io">